 If you’re looking for something a little more in-depth, consider Webull.

 This platform has more complex tools and algorithms for uncovering lesser-known stocks that could break out at any time.

 Both platforms search only the major exchanges such as NASDAQ and the NYSE, where tickers tend to be less volatile.

 All the SPACs we’ve looked at today are listed on one of these two exchanges.

 Best SPACs To Buy: Final Thoughts

-SPACs are certainly the most popular “third door” on Wall Street right now, and, honestly, there are plenty of companies waiting in the wings.
-CB Insights currently counts 474 unicorn companies worth over $1,535B.
-Some of those names have already been on the tip of Wall Street’s tongue like JUUL, Stripe, DoorDash, SpaceX, and Airbnb. just to name a few.
-In short, SPAC Season is just beginning.
+SPACs are undoubtedly the most popular “third door” on Wall Street right now, and, honestly, there are plenty of companies waiting in the wings.